Metformin and gestational diabetes

-Previous studies have found no evidence that metformin causes birth defects; however, these studies included a small number of participants and were not well designed.
-Also, studies on whether metformin or other anti-diabetic medications cause birth defects are always complicated because diabetes in the mother is a risk factor for birth defects.
-If a mother’s blood sugar is not controlled during pregnancy she is putting her baby at risk of birth defects.
-Researchers at the Administrative Data Research Centre in Northern Ireland conducted a large, international study to investigate whether metformin exposure during pregnancy causes birth defects.
+Previous studies have found no evidence that metformin causes birth defects.
+However, these studies included a small number of participants and were not well-designed.
+To address the faults of previous studies, researchers at the Administrative Data Research Centre in Northern Ireland conducted a large, international study to investigate whether metformin exposure during pregnancy causes birth defects.

 The researchers collected data from over 50,000 babies with birth defects.
 The risk of birth defects was increased if the mother was diabetic.
 However, the risk of birth defects was not increased in women with infertility or polycystic ovary syndrome.
 Only 168 babies in the study were exposed to metformin through the mother’s placenta.